 Cyber has a crucial impact on the peace, development, and democracy of the country.
-Since government and private organizations are becoming highly reliable on information systems and technologies which forced the emergence of our cyberspace.
-Hence, securing our cyberspace is as crucial as the existence of our country.
+Since government and private organizations are becoming highly reliable on information systems and technologies, the phenomena of cyberspace emerged.
+Hence, securing the cyberspace is as crucial as the existence of our country.
 Organizations need to realize their security posture and must secure their assets to ensure secure cyber as they are building blocks of our cyberspace.
 Assets are the kind of information, information system, technologies, processes, humans, and the phenomena resulting from their interaction.
 The issuance of this Critical Mass Cyber Security Requirement Standard is one of the great efforts to secure our cyberspace and enable organizations to realize their security.